How to Invoice as a CIS Subcontractor: A Step-by-Step UK Guide

 Understanding the CIS: A brief overview

 Under the CIS, contractors deduct money from a subcontractor’s payments and pass it to HM Revenue and Customs (HMRC).
 These deductions count as advance payments towards the subcontractor’s tax and National Insurance.
+The scheme applies to most payments made under a construction contract, including projects such as building, decorating, and infrastructure development.

 Step-by-step guide to invoicing as a CIS subcontractor